andrew-sharpl/rust-knn/README.md

 | BruteForce | O(n) per query | Small datasets, or when dimensionality is very high |
 | KdTree | O(log n) average per query | Moderate-size datasets (up to ~100k points), low-to-moderate dimensionality |

 The KD-tree supports Euclidean and Manhattan metrics.
-Cosine distance does not satisfy the triangle inequality in axis-aligned space, so KD-tree pruning is incorrect for cosine — use brute-force with cosine.
+Cosine distance does not satisfy the triangle inequality in axis-aligned space, so KD-tree pruning is incorrect for cosine — using `Metric.Cosine` with `Algorithm.KdTree` raises a `ValueError` (Python) or panics (Rust) at `fit()` time.

 ## Distance metrics